dustinpfister/blog_posts/_posts/nodejs-promise.md

 layout: post
 categories: node.js
 id: 565
-updated: 2020-02-06 10:28:55
+updated: 2020-06-07 13:05:19
-version: 1.27
+version: 1.28
 ---

 Looking back I have wrote a few posts on [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise() in [nodejs](https://nodejs.org/en/), and a few when it comes to using them in javaScript in general.
-However I have not yet wrote a main post on [node promise](https://medium.com/dev-bits/writing-neat-asynchronous-node-js-code-with-promises-32ed3a4fd098) topics when working in a node environment.
+However I have not yet wrote a main post on [node promise](https://medium.com/dev-bits/writing-neat-asynchronous-node-js-code-with-promises-32ed3a4fd098) topics when working in a node environment only.
+So in this post I will be keeping the focus on just working with promises in a nodejs project.

 From just starting out with the Promise constructor, and the using the promisify utility method to convert old callback style methods to methods that return [promises](https://www.geeksforgeeks.org/promises-in-node-js/).